trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > GET /Taxonomies/MeasureTypes

 Returns a list of options for `improvementOptionEvaluations.measuresEvaluated.workTypeCode` in the ProjectStart request.
+To filter for ECO4 only check the property eco4Name has a value, or use [MeasureTypesECO4](#measuretypeseco4) instead to get a filtered list.

+#### MeasureTypesECO4

+> GET /Taxonomies/MeasureTypesECO4

+Returns a list of ECO4 only options for `improvementOptionEvaluations.measuresEvaluated.workTypeCode` in the ProjectStart request.

 #### SchemeOptions